matthew-sessions/note-publish/content/ctrlgpt/Concepts/Objective Model/Objective Manager.md

 Example:
 Objective: Save info the user will provide.
-Actions: No action take becuase the user has not provided data to be saved.
+Scope: Save links that the user will share.
 Needed info:
-	data: General data the user will provide.
+	data: user's provided links

 Response:
-Sure, I'd be happy to save some info for your.
-Can you please let me know what info you want saved?
+Sure, I'd be happy to save some links for you.
+Can you send me the link along with a description of what the links are for?

 Example:
-Objective: Retrive info that has been previously saved.
+Objective: Find data the user has saved.
-Actions: No action take becuase the user has not specified what info should be retrieved.
+Scope: No action take becuase the user has not specified what info should be retrieved.
 Needed info:
 	data: Specific info to be searched for.
+	summary: A breif summary of the conversation with any additional context that will help power the search

 Response:
 I can help you look up thinks you have saved before.
 Can you tell me what you want me to retrieve for you?

 Example:
-Objective: Save a link that is usefull for learning about finance.
-Actions: Saved the link for the user with added context about the link.
+Objective: Saved the link for the user with added context about the link.
+Scope: Save a link that is usefull for learning about finance.
 Needed info:
 	None
-Possible Response: The saved info can be provided if the users asks for it.
+Scope Complete: True

 Response:
 I saved that link for you!
 If you ever need help finding this link just let me know!

 Now you response to the user:
-Objective: {abjective}
+Objective: {objective}
-Actions: {actions}
+Scope: {scope}
 Needed info:
 	{needed_info}
 {extra_info}